jundalisay/superb/content/en/research/descartes/world/chapter-02.md

-+++
+---
+title: "The Nature of Heat and Light"
+heading: "Chapter 2"
+date: 2020-09-28
+author: "Rene Descartes"
+image: "/covers/world.jpg"
-title= "The Nature of Heat and Light" heading= "Chapter 2" author= "Rene Descartes" image= "/covers/world.jpg" description= "There is a difference between our sensation of light and what is in the objects that produces that sensation" linkb= "/research/descartes/world/chapter-01" linkbtext= "Chapter 1" linkf= "/research/descartes/world/chapter-03" linkftext= "Chapter 3" icon= "/icons/descartes.png"
+description: "There is a difference between our sensation of light and what is in the objects that produces that sensation"
-+++
+icon: "/icons/descartes.png"
+---

 Light naturally exists in the stars and flame, or fire.